srmcgann/Coordinates/README.md

 <br><br>

 #### ConnectGeometry()
-Performs linkage between geometry created with the ``LoadGeometry`` method, and a shader created with the ``BasicShader`` method, and an optional texture.
+Performs linkage between geometry created with the ``LoadGeometry`` method, and a shader created with the ``BasicShader`` method.
+If not called, <b>Coordinates</b> will use a null shader (no effects) so the shape can be drawn.
+Connecting geometry to a shader removes it from any previous connections.

 ``shader.ConnectGeometry( geometry )``